tobiscr/application-connector-manager/docs/user/resources/06-20-compassconnection.md

 # CompassConnection

+> [!WARNING]
+> Runtime Agent is currently not integrated into the Application Connector module.
+Proceed with caution and consult the respective documentation for the Application Connector module's current configuration and functionality.

 The `compassconnections.compass.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to preserve the status of the connection between the Runtime Agent and Compass.